 Setting goals helps you have direction and vision, as well as hope.
 Hope is very important for those who are prone to anxiety.
 Think of goals as blueprints for your life.
 Not only will having goals reduce anxiety but they can also help increase success.
 According to the Harvard’s MBA Statistics Page 3% of Harvard MBAs Make Ten Times as Much as the Other 97% Combined, and this is attributed to setting written goals for the future.

 According to goal setting pioneer Locke, and his studies, there are different types of goals, and process goals help focus attention and are very effective in helping to control anxiety.
 (Source: LOCKE, E. (1968) Toward a Theory of Task Motivation and Incentives.
 Organ.
 Behav.
 Hum.
 Perform, 3, p.
 157-189) With process goals, the individual has complete control.
-The individual established the map or route to achieve the goal nad the necessary techniques or strategies to get there.
+The individual established the map or route to achieve the goal and the necessary techniques or strategies, including thc gummies canada for some, to get there.

 Habit Two: Focus on Good